sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

-For a last bit of polish let's add a bullet right on the vertical line to mark each plan and tie the title more closely to the dates.
+For a last bit of polish, let's add a bullet right on the vertical line to mark each play and tie the title more closely to the dates.
 We use a large bullet (several times the normal size) and position it right over the line.
-As you can see from the rules below, the unicode character for a bullet can be represented as `"\2022"`.
+As you can see from the following rules, the Unicode character for a bullet can be represented as `"\2022"`.
 The exact position values will depend on the specific font, but a bit of trial and error can perfect the adjustments.

 ``` {.css .numberLines}
 .timeline li > time:first-of-type:after {